askming/Personal-reading/book/2022/The Psychology of Money.md

 - That flexibility and control over your time is an unseen return on wealth.

 - And that hidden return is becoming more important.

+---

+_last updated on: 2022-04-21_

+## Chapter 11 Reasonable > Rational

+- With it comes something that often goes overlooked: Do not aim to be coldly rational when making financial decisions.
+Aim to just be pretty reasonable.
+Reasonable is more realistic and you have a better chance of sticking with it for the long run, which is what matters most when managing money.